-Physical activity is good for children's bodies.
-It promotes growth and development and should be encouraged throughout the day for younger children (ages 3 to 5).
+Physical activity is good for the body.
+For children, it promotes growth and development and should be encouraged throughout the day.
 At least 60 minutes of activity a day helps older children and adolescents grow strong bones and muscles, build endurance and maintain a healthy weight.
 There's mounting evidence that moderate to vigorous physical activity also helps boost children's critical thinking skills, grade point averages and standardized test scores.

 Plan time in your schedule for your children to engage in at least 60 minutes of physical activity each day, which can accumulate with shorter chunks throughout the day.
 Remember to praise, reward and encourage your kids' physical activity.

 For healthy lifestyles, children need both free play and specific instruction on physical skills.
-An easy way for kids to meet this goal is by participating in physical education as part of the school day, when kids are in school.
-During times when children are at home because school is out or cancelled, block off a certain time everyday for your kids to engage in physical activity, similar to what would be done in school.
+An easy way for kids to meet this goal is by participating in physical education as part of the school day when in school.
+During times when children are at home whether school is out or cancelled, block off a certain time for your kids to engage in physical activity, like what would be done in school.
 The best physical education is age appropriate and fun.

 Make Fitness Part of Your Child's Day

-When school is in session, if your children can walk or bike to and from school, they will get many of the physical and mental benefits of being active, while you save on trips to the gas station.
+For those who are able to when school is in session, walking to and from school with younger kids and allowing older children to walk or ride their bikes to school can be a great way to incorporate activity while you save on trips to the gas station.
 When school is not in session, walk or bike with your kids when you can and organize family walking or bicycling trips around the block.

 Make Screen Time an Active Time